 The rich history of our church…

 The year 2009 marked the celebration of the 225th anniversary of Asbury United Methodist Church.
 It was in 1784 that the little community known variously as Beeson’s Mill, Beeson’s Town or Beeson Town was established as a regular preaching site on the Redstone Circuit of the newly-created Methodist Episcopal Church.
-This year also marks the 90th anniversary of the completion of the fourth building erected by this congregation.
+This year marks 104 years since the completion of the fourth building erected by this congregation.
 The 1919 dedication ceremonies were presided over by the Rev. J. M. Thoburn, pastor, and Bishop William F. McDowell, of Washington, D.C.

 When our magnificent brownstone building was built, Uniontown was a city in which many fortunes were created by the vast underground reserves of bituminous coal.
 During that era, sizable sums were lavished on great buildings, homes, schools and churches – including our own.
 Architect Andrew P. Cooper, whose home was (and still is) up on E. Berkeley Street, designed a church in a mild translation of a Gothic style full of centuries-old Christian symbolism.